udoprog/udoprog.github.io/_drafts/2018-04-08-lets-talk-about-json-1.md

 print("My name is: " + d["name"])
 ```

-While the above is not particularly pretty, it guarantees that after have called `validate`, `d` is
+While the above is not particularly pretty, it guarantees that after we have called `validate`, the
-well-formed and the rest of the code behaves as expected.
+variable `d` is _well-formed_ and the rest of the code should behave as expected.

-In the case we are not receiving the data we expected, we provide at least some diagnostics telling
+In the case we are not receiving the data we expect, we try to provide immediate diagnostics
-us why.
+telling us _why_.
+`Exception: "name: field is not present"` with a stack trace relevant to the decoding stage is much
+better than a `KeyError: 'name'` raised the first time we try to use it.

 If we go one step further, we might wrap our data in a class: